oddcod3/Phantom-Evasion/README.md

 Pyinstaller used to generate python EXE executable

-When using "msfvenom payload" options phantom evasion will autocompile 32 bit executable when a 32 bit payload is selected Instead 64 bit executable will be generated using 64 bit payload
+When using "msfvenom payload" options phantom evasion will autocompile 32 bit executable if a 32 bit payload is selected Instead 64 bit executable will be generated using 64 bit payload

 Example: